Japanese occupation of Singapore: Time of mass-terror

 The main army which took Malaya, the 25th Army, was redeployed to other fronts such as the Philippines and New Guinea shortly after the fall of Singapore.
 The Kempeitai (the Japanese military police), which was the dominant occupation unit in Singapore, committed numerous atrocities towards the common people.
 They introduced the system of "Sook Ching", meaning "purging through purification" in Chinese, to get rid of those, especially ethnic Chinese, deemed to be hostile to the Empire of Japan (anti-Japanese elements in the local population).
-The Sook Ching massacre allegedly claimed the lives of between 25,000 and 55,000 ethnic Chinese in Singapore as well as in neighboring Malaya.
-These victims, mainly males between the ages of 18 to 50, were rounded up and taken to deserted spots and remote locations around the island, such as Changi Beach, Punggol Point, and Siglap, and killed systematically using machine guns and rifles.
+The Sook Ching massacres claimed the lives of between 25,000 and 55,000 ethnic Chinese in Singapore as well as in neighboring Malaya.
+These victims, mainly males between the ages of 18 and 50, were rounded up and taken to deserted spots and remote locations around the island, such as Changi Beach, Punggol Point, and Siglap, and killed systematically using machine guns and rifles.

 Moreover, the Kempeitai established an island-wide network of local informants to help them identify those they suspected as anti-Japanese.
 These informers were well-paid by the Kempeitai and had no fear of being arrested for their loyalty was not in question to the occupation forces.
 These informers worked at Kempeitai screening centres where the Japanese attempted to single out anti-Japanese elements for execution.
 Japanese soldiers and Kempeitai officers patrolled the streets often and all commoners had to bow to them with respect when they passed by.
-Those who failed to do so would be slapped, punished, beaten and some people would even be taken away to imprisonment or even face execution.
+Those who failed to do so would be slapped, punched, beaten and some people would even be taken away to imprisonment or even face execution.

 Other changes to life in Singapore

-To discourage Western influence, which Japan sought to eliminate from the very start of their invasion, the Japanese set up schools and education institutions and pressured the local people to learn their language (Japanese).
+To discourage Western influence, which Japan sought to eliminate from the very start of their invasion, the Japanese set up schools and education institutions and pressured the local people to learn Japanese.
 Textbooks and language guidebooks were printed in Japanese and radios and movies were broadcast and screened in Japanese.
 Every morning, school-children had to stand facing the direction of Japan (in the case of Singapore, looking northeast) and sing the Japanese national anthem ("Kimigayo").
 Japanese propaganda banners and posters also went up all around Singapore, as did many Japanese Rising Sun flags raised and hung across many major buildings.